Key Takeaways:

 Versapay takes a different approach than most AR platforms by focusing on buyer-seller collaboration.
 Their customer portal lets your buyers view invoices, make payments, communicate about disputes, and manage their accounts without calling your team.

-Strengths: Excellent customer-facing portal.
-Strong payment acceptance capabilities.
-Good fit for companies where buyer collaboration reduces disputes and accelerates payment.
-The self-service model deflects a significant volume of customer inquiries.
+- Good fit for companies where buyer collaboration reduces disputes and accelerates payment.

-Best for: B2B companies with a manageable number of key accounts where building direct buyer relationships reduces friction and dispute volume.
+Best For: B2B companies (USD 50M to USD 500M revenue) with a manageable number of key accounts where building direct buyer relationships reduces friction and dispute volume.

 5. Gaviti: Best Mid-Market Collections Platform